HIST 493 Internship Guidelines and Procedures

 In order to successfully complete your internship and get full credit, abide by the following procedures.
 These procedures are not optional.
 Much of your grade in History 493—or even whether you complete the course—comes from the promptness and completeness with which you follow these procedures.
 If you expect to get full credit for your work, you must not only do a good job for your agency supervisor, you must write good reports for the director of internships and submit them on time.
 It is your responsibility, too, to make your internship supervisor aware of the importance of prompt and full reports.
 (Remember: supervisors are busy people who do not usually follow academic calendars.)

-_____4. INTERIM REPORT.
+- INTERIM REPORT.
 You and your supervisor must each write a mid-semester interim progress report.
 This report simply explains the progress you have made toward fulfilling your internship goals.
-A page or two will usually suffice.
+Two pages will usually suffice.
 Be specific.
 The director of interns cannot properly evaluate your work if your report is vague and general.
 Be sure to mention how many hours you have completed at this point of the internship (out of the total 135 hours required for a 3 credit internship).
 Also discuss what history skills you have been learning, or practicing.
-The director of interns needs to receive these interim reports no later than October 10 in the fall semester, March 10 in the spring semester, and July 10 in the summer.
+The director of interns needs to receive these interim reports no later than October 10 in the fall semester, March 10 in the spring semester; and July 10 in the summer.

 Internship Agreement Statement

-An internship project must be defined in a formal, "written contract" agreed to and signed by the student, the agency supervisor, and the director of interns.
+An internship project must be defined in a formal, written contract agreed to and signed by the student, the agency supervisor and the director of interns.
 The internship agreement defines the student intern's tasks and must be consistent with the mission of the agency and the internship program.
+The document can be obtained from the director of internships and must be completed prior to enrolling in HIST 493.

-Important: This agreement statement, signed by the student and his/her supervisor, needs to be returned to the Director of Internships by the following dates: fall semester, SEPTEMBER 1; spring semester, FEBRUARY 1; summer semester, JUNE 1.
+Important: This agreement statement, signed by the student and his/her supervisor, needs to be returned to the director of internships by the following dates: